martosah/Employee-Onboarding-Tracker-Contoso/11-Data-Model-as-Built/README.md

 **Configuration lives in data, not logic.** The onboarding checklist is rows in Task Template; the readiness threshold and notification settings are environment variables.
 HR changes behaviour by editing data, not by reopening flows.

 **Parental cascade has an ownership side effect.** Because Onboarding Record → Onboarding Task is parental, changing the parent record's owner cascades to its child tasks.
 This directly affected the build: task ownership must be assigned in automation *before* the parent's owner is set, or the parent's owner overwrites every task owner.
 The flow is sequenced accordingly (see Section 12).

+**The rejected-document archive is non-parental by design.** An audit record that cascade-deletes with its source is no audit record at all.
+The archive uses Remove Link precisely so a rejected submission's history outlives the document it came from.

 ---